Liendel-Nyssieu/Reigns-2/README.md

 A faire:
   - HTML/CSS:
+    - Modif shadow box for full size on image
-    - Aligner les jauges
+    - augmenter taille des jauges
-    - Mettre une background image sympa
+    - Color white for text